Scripted: Reception

 David Jeffries of AllMusic was complimentary, calling the band "intense and infectious in equal measure" and praising their "fresh attitude and sense of purpose".
 The Christian Manifesto's C. E'Jon Moore found that "Scripted is a strong debut that stands on its own and demands our respect", which that is because "Scripted features all the necessary pieces without feeling derivative."
 Grant Yoder of CM Addict surmised that "Overall this album is very good, but left me wanting more."
 Louder Than the Music's Jono Davies said that "The production on this album is top notch, for a band made up of three members they seem to have created a full sounding album."
 Matt Crosslin of The Phantom Tollbooth stated that "Regardless of influences the songs are catchy and filled with passion and energy."

-Jesus Freak Hideout reviewers Nathaniel Schexnayder and Michael Weaver; despite praising the production and finding the album overall enjoyable, Schexnayder found the lyrical quality mixed ("In their attempts to be poignant, the band’s lyrics tend to go over the top") and criticized the band and album for being generic and lacking a distinct identity: "To recap, complete with puns: although Icon For Hire’s first album is well-acted with slick, catchy refrains, they never deviate from the script to truly be a genuinely remarkable production."
+Jesus Freak Hideout reviewers Nathaniel Schexnayder and Michael Weaver were more reserved; despite praising the production and the album's overall enjoyability, Schexnayder found the lyrical quality mixed and the album's sound generic: "To recap, complete with puns: although Icon For Hire’s first album is well-acted with slick, catchy refrains, they never deviate from the script to truly be a genuinely remarkable production."
 Weaver also criticized the band's unoriginal sound, but expressed appreciation for the band's "tongue-in-cheek mentality" and optimism that "album number two will be powerful and a little more unique."
-At HM, Joanna Lugo wrote that the lyricism is very familiar and the band has an "edgy pop sound", which the releases "overall production and fluidity [...] proves to be one of quality and continuity."
+At HM magazine, Joanna Lugo wrote that the lyricism is very familiar and the band has an "edgy pop sound", which the releases "overall production and fluidity [...] proves to be one of quality and continuity."

 Unanimous praise was given to lead singer Ariel's vocal work: Jeffries called her "a mix of powerful and approachable that might very well be the inspiration for the band’s tongue-in-cheek name"; Maxwell noted that "what is most notable, and most commendable, about this album is the sheer force with which singer Ariel delivers her vocals"; and Schexnayder reported that her "voice runs seamlessly through the tunes without ever going overboard like her fellow label mates in The Letter Black", calling her voice "gifted" and one of the reasons to be interested in the album.